-My new found discovery here in Croatia is drone photography.
-It provides you with a view of Croatia that you simply can’t see for yourself, that is unless like I said you’re a bird or you own your own plane.
+My newfound discovery here in Croatia is drone photography.
+It provides you with a view of Croatia that you simply can’t see for yourself, that is, unless, as I said, you’re a bird or you own your own plane.

-The island of Korcula is one of the greenest islands along the Adriatic thanks to the vineyards and olive groves.
-Its southern coast is formed by small beaches and quiet coves.
+The island of Korcula is one of the greenest islands along the Adriatic, thanks to the vineyards and olive groves.
+Small beaches and quiet coves form its southern coast.
 You can get to the island via ferry from Split, Dubrovnik, or Orebic on the Peljesac peninsula.

 Green and blue have always been 2 of my favorite colors.
-Which is lucky given my new life in Croatia consists of a lot of it.
+This is lucky given my new life in Croatia consists of a lot of it.

-Many traditional grape varieties still survive in Croatia, like those grown on Peljesac, which make delicious Croatian wine that is exported all over the world.
+Many traditional grape varieties still survive in Croatia, like those grown on Peljesac, which makes delicious Croatian wine exported all over the world.

-Biokovo is protected as a nature park, and I Siniša tells me that when the weather is very clear, it is possible to see Monte Gargano in Italy, 252 km away from a top of the mountain.
+Biokovo is protected as a nature park, and Siniša tells me that when the weather is very clear, it is possible to see Monte Gargano in Italy, 252 km away from the top of the mountain.

-A small tourist village, Pakoštane is just 30 kilometers from the town of Zadar.
-Set in a beautiful location on the bay with sandy beach, surrounded by pine forest.
+A small tourist village, Pakoštane, is just 30 kilometers from the town of Zadar.
+Set in a beautiful location on the bay with a sandy beach, surrounded by pine forest.

 One of the 525 in the Adriatic Sea.
 Islet Stupe sure it pretty.

-The town has a long history that dates back to 360 BC when it was inhabited by the Illyrians.
+The town has a long history that dates back to 360 BC, when the Illyrians inhabited it.